 In England, standing salts were owned by the wealthy class and were always placed on and in the middle of the table.
 Also, at this time in the 18th century, pairs or sets of four salts (and occasionally larger sets) were common.
 The varieties of shapes and sizes expanded rapidly throughout the eighteenth century culminating in many exciting and wonderful creations.
 There were specialist salt cellar makers at this time.
 Some of them were Edward Wood and David and Robert Hennell to name a few.

-An elegant pair of George III Antique Silver Oval Salt Cellars.
+An elegant pair of Antique George III English Silver Oval Salt Cellars.
 They are made by London father and son silversmith team David Hennell I (1712-1785) and Robert Hennell I (1741-1811).
-Having a very attractive pierced decoration that resonates throughout the body, these George III Antique Silver Oval Salt Cellars show beautifully against their original cobalt blue glass liners.
-They have a lovely classical style with their gadroon shape borders and reside on 4 ball and claw feet.
+Having a very attractive pierced decoration that resonates throughout the body, these Antique George III Silver Oval Salt Cellars show beautifully against their original cobalt blue glass liners.
+They have a lovely classical style with their gadroon shaped borders and reside on 4 ball and claw feet.
 They are in excellent condition.